NKTgLaw/NKTgLaw/README.md

     NKTg = f(x, v, m)

-In which:
+*In which*:

 • x is the position or displacement of the object relative to the reference point.

     • v is the velocity.